-What does an Addiction Counselor in Connecticut do?
+What does a alcohol and drug Addiction Counselor in Connecticut do?
 What is Their Job Role?

 Drug and alcohol abuse have ravaged the lives of countless individuals and families.
-Substance abuse counselors can have a tremendous impact on those suffering from alcohol or drug dependency or addiction, aiding not only the people they help directly but society as a whole.
+Substance abuse counselors can have a tremendous impact on those suffering from alcohol and drug abuse, aiding not only the people they help directly but society as a whole.

 The substance abuse counselor licensure requirements for Connecticut are similar to other states, and virtually identical for those seeking the highest level of licensure.
 For the latter, Connecticut accepts reciprocity for those licensed in other states.
-Reciprocal licensing is awarded by the Connecticut Certification Board.
+Reciprocal alcohol and drug counselor licensing is awarded by the Connecticut Certification Board.

 Connecticut Licensing & Certifications for Associates & Independent Counselors